telefonicaid/iotagent-node-lib/doc/devel/northboundinteractions.md

     with the information needed to identify the target entity `id` and `type` attributes.
 The `entities` attribute is an array, so a single update context batch operation can be used to update multiple devices

--   An `actionType` indicating the type of update: if this attribute has the value `"append"` the appropriate entity and attributes will be created if the don't exist; if the value is `"update"`, an error will be thrown if the target resources don't exist.
+-   An `actionType` indicating the type of update.
+It has the value `"append"` the appropriate entity and attributes will be created if the don't exist.

 The equivalent **NGSI-LD** payload is associated to an update operation (PATCH `/ngsi-ld/v1/entities/<entity>/attrs/`).